-It was my first trip to Chester but I felt a distinct case of déjà vu.
+It was my first trip to Chester, but as I walked around I started to feel a sense of déjà vu.
 It was like someone had taken the best bits from cities around the UK and spliced them together.
-The Roman walls could’ve been from York, the riverside from Bath, the cathedral from Canterbury and the canalside from Birmingham.
-It was like a highlights reel from my weekend break guides!
-Chester’s position means it could easily be overshadowed by its bigger, brasher neighbours Manchester and Liverpool.
-But it packs a lot into a small space and has plenty of character, history and style of its own.
-So here’s my guide to spending 48 hours in Chester.
+The Roman walls could’ve been from York, the riverside from Bath, the cathedral from Canterbury and the canals from Birmingham.
+It was like a highlights reel from my weekend breaks.
+Chester’s location means it could easily be overshadowed by bigger, brasher neighbours Manchester and Liverpool.
+But this city has plenty of character, history and style of its own, and packs a lot into a small space.
+So here’s my 48-hour itinerary for the perfect weekend in Chester.

 Have dinner at Upstairs at the Grill, a two-storey New York-style steakhouse near the racecourse.
-As you’d guess they specialise in steak, with a range of different cuts of local meat dry-aged for five weeks.
-If you’re not a steak fan there are dishes like lamb rump, lobster and pan-fried sole on the menu too.
+As you’d guess from the bame they specialise in steak, with a range of different cuts of local meat dry-aged for five weeks.
+If you’re not a steak fan there are dishes like rump of lamb, Canadian lobster and slow-baked cauliflower steak on the menu too.

 Next head inside Chester’s most imposing building – the cathedral.
 It started life as an abbey before becoming a cathedral in 1541, and you can climb the tower for one of the best views of Chester.
-There are a couple of different tower tours – a 30-minute one (£6 per person) which visits the tower and bell-ringing chamber, and a one-hour one (£8 adults or £6 children) which also goes up into the cathedral galleries.
-There are usually a few tours each day, except Sundays – check their website for dates and times.
-Then walk just around the corner for lunch at Ginger, a friendly, relaxed little wine bar and deli which serves homemade soups, sandwiches and meat and cheese platters along with a good range of wines.
+There are a couple of different tower tours.
+There’s a 30-minute tour (£6 per person) at 12.30pm and 3.30pm which visits the tower and bell-ringing chamber.
+Or a one-hour tour (£8 adults or £6 children) at 11am and 2pm, which also goes up into the cathedral galleries.

 Chester is home to the original medieval version of a shopping mall – the Rows.
 These double-decker shops are unique to Chester (and a good place to hide out if it rains).
 Each black and white building has a layer of shops or restaurants on the ground floor, then another on a raised level above.
 The shops are great for browsing, with a mix of High Street favourites and local independents.
 Or if you’re a serious shopper then head just out of town to Cheshire Oaks – a big designer outlet village with over 145 shops.